craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Jan 18 25.md

 - Otto's Wonderous Wardrobe
 - Otto's Display Case
 ###### Wash & Source Room
-> *Above the Workroom, a simple space holds a ceramic chair full of water, a set of sponges and soaps on a the edge of a large basin, and a encased water production system.*
+> *Above the Workroom, a simple space holds a ceramic chair full of water, a set of sponges and soaps on the edge of a large basin, and an encased water production system.*

 - Washbasin & Tools
 - Bucket Funnel System